lawrennd/old_talks/_posts/2007-7-5-probabilistic-inference-for-modelling-of-transcription-factor-activity.md

   them are difficult to measure in vivo.
 For example, it is very hard to measure the active concentration levels of the transcription factor proteins that drive the process.\
+  \
-  {In this talk we will show how, by making use of structural information about the interaction network (e.g. arising form ChIP-chip data), transcription factor activities can estimated using probabilistic inference.
+  In this talk we will show how, by making use of structural information about the interaction network (e.g. arising form ChIP-chip data), transcription factor activities can estimated using probabilistic inference.
 We propose two different probabilistic models: a simple